envoyproxy/go-control-plane/README.md

 At this moment, this repository will not tackle translating platform specific representation of resources (e.g., services, instances of services, etc.) into Envoy-style configuration.
-Based on usage and feedback, we might decide to revisit this aspect at a later point in time.
+Based on usage and feedback, we might decided to revisit this aspect at a later point in time.

 ## Requirements

-1. Go 1.21+
+1. Go 1.11+

 ## Quick start